hortonworks-gallery/ambari-zeppelin-service/README-230.md

     - setup prebuilt: If true, will download previously built package (instead of building from source).
 To compile from source instead, set to false.
 If cluster does not have internet access, manually copy the tar.gz to /tmp/zeppelin.tar.gz on Ambari server and set this property to true.
     - setup view: Whether the Zeppelin view should be compiled.
 Set to false if cluster does not have internet access
     - spark jar dir: Shared location where zeppelin spark jar will be copied to.
 Should be accesible by all cluster nodes.
 Its possible to manually host this on object store.
 For example to point this to WASB, you can set this to `wasb:///apps/zeppelin`
     - spark version: Version of Spark installed in location specified in SPARK_HOME.
-Default with HDP 2.3.2 is 1.4, but can also be set to 1.5 (if you manually installed Spark 1.5)
+Default with HDP 2.3 is 1.3, but can also be set to 1.4 or 1.2 (if you manually installed Spark 1.2 or 1.4)
     - executor memory: Executor memory to use (e.g. 512m or 1g)
     - temp file: Temporary file where pre-built package will be downloaded to.
 If your env has limited space under /tmp, change this to different location.
 In this case you must ensure that the zeppelin user must be able to write to this location.
     - public name: This is used to setup the Ambari view for Zeppelin.
 Set this to the public host/IP of zeppelin node (which must must be reachable from your local machine).
 If installing on sandbox (or local VM), change this to the IP address of VM.
 If installing on cloud, set this to public name/IP of zeppelin node.
 Alternatively, if you already have a local hosts file entry for the internal hostname of the zeppelin node (e.g. sandbox.hortonworks.com), you can leave this empty - it will default to internal hostname
     - spark home: Spark home directory.
-Defaults to the Spark that comes with HDP (e.g. 1.4.1 with HDP 2.3.2).
+Defaults to the Spark that comes with HDP (e.g. 1.3.1 with HDP 2.3).
 To point Zeppelin to different Spark build, change this to location of where you downloaded Spark to (e.g. /home/zeppelin/spark-1.4.1)
     - python packages: (Optional) (CentOS only) - Set this to true to install numpy scipy pandas scikit-learn.
 Note that selecting this option will increase the install time by 5-10 min depending on your connection.
 Can leave false if not needed, but note that the sample pyspark notebook will not work without it

-    - Sample settings for Spark 1.4.1 (no changes needed if you already created the hosts file entry for sandbox.hortonworks.com)
+    - Sample settings for Spark 1.3.1 (no changes needed if you already created the hosts file entry for sandbox.hortonworks.com)
     ![Image](../master/screenshots/install-4.5-spark1.3.png?raw=true)

-    - Sample settings for Spark 1.5.1 (assuming you manually installed spark 1.5 as described above):
+    - Sample settings for Spark 1.4.1 (assuming you manually installed spark 1.4 as described above):
-      - set `zeppelin.spark.version=1.5`
+      - set `zeppelin.spark.version=1.4`
-      - set `spark.home=/home/zeppelin/spark-1.5.1`
+      - set `spark.home=/home/zeppelin/spark-1.4.1`
       ![Image](../master/screenshots/install-4.5-spark1.4.png?raw=true)

   - ii) Advanced zeppelin-config: Used to populate [zeppelin-site.xml](https://github.com/apache/incubator-zeppelin/blob/master/conf/zeppelin-site.xml.template)